JadXV/Translatable/README.md

 ---

 # Translatable X / v10.0 (REWRITE)
-- **Translatable X** is faster, cleaner, and smarter than ever, now completely rewritten in Python.

 ## Purpose
 **Translatable X** is a tool designed to streamline communication between English and non-English speakers.